 A 2003 study concluded by the GEM explored this idea further.
 In effort to better understand the effect that financial administration skills have on access to finance, GEM put forth a study of the financial management practices of 224 black owned SMMEs in South Africa.
-The study sought to answer the following questions What regarding SMME: aspects of administration, if any, are deficient?
+The study sought to answer the following questions aspects regarding SMME: What of financial administration, if any, are deficient?
 How widespread are these deficiencies?
 What impact do these deficiencies have on the financial health of a business?
 Do these deficiencies influence an entrepreneur's ability to secure external finance?